Christian Yelich Preview, Player Props: Brewers vs. Cubs

-On Tuesday, Christian Yelich (batting .225 in his past 10 games) and the Milwaukee Brewers play the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 8:05 PM ET.
+The Milwaukee Brewers and Christian Yelich (.385 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kyle Hendricks and the Chicago Cubs at Wrigley Field, Wednesday at 2:20 PM ET.

-In his last game, he notched a home run while going 2-for-5 against the Cubs.
+In his last game he had a one-hit performance (1-for-3) against the Cubs.

 Christian Yelich Game Info & Props vs. the Cubs